Communication

 Battery consumption — Briar has no server receiving messages on your behalf.
 The app must run actively in the background to receive messages.
 This uses more battery than apps with central servers.
 Tip: disable battery optimization for Briar, or limit it to WiFi-only use.

 No iOS — Briar is not available for iPhone or iPad.
-This is an architectural limitation, not a choice.
+This is an architectural limitation rather than a simple product decision.

 Small user base — Briar isn’t built for mass adoption.
 The smaller the network, the less likely your contacts already use it.

 More complex contact verification — There’s no search function.
-You need to be physically near someone or exchange QR codes via another channel to connect.
+You often connect by being physically near someone and scanning QR codes, though trusted contacts can also introduce each other remotely.

 Who Briar is for